simonswu23/Scripts/README.md

 - Vanilluxe Crest
   - hail lasts indefinitely
-  - extra x2 defense in the hail
+  - extra x1.5 defense in the hail
   - ice attacks x1.5 power in hail
   - immune to fire in hail

 - Sandaconda Crest
   - sand lasts indefinitely
-  - extra x3 special defense in the sand
+  - x1.5 special defense in the sand
   - ground attacks hit airborne targets in the sand
   - restores 1/8 of HP at the end of each turn in the sand

 - Cacturne Crest
   - raises attack and special attack by 1 if attacking before the target
-  - x1.3 boost to offenses

 - Bronzong Crest
   - restores 1/16th hp at the end of each turn